maxlanceund/equal-system/papers/limited-interval-principle_en.md

 This paper is one of the foundational papers of the **Equal System** philosophical framework.
 The core concept of the "Limited-Interval Principle" provides the interval structure for *The Limit Theory of Meaning*, the pre-boundary dynamic framework for *Boundary Acceleration*, and the starting point for institutional analysis in *Signal, Exchange, and System Stability*.

-What can be said has been said.
-The rest is left to silence.

 ---

 **Suggested Citation (APA format):**

-Lanceund, M. (2026). *The Limited-Interval Principle: A Recurrent Structure in Life, Institutions, and Media* (Version 2.0).
+Lanceund, M. (2026). *The Limited-Interval Principle: A Recurrent Structure in Life, Institutions, and Media* (Version 3.0).
 Equal System Repository. https://github.com/maxlanceund/equal-system